 I need more mushroom vegetable soup in my life that is for sure!
 After my whole episode I made it in time to pick up Chase from school then crashed on the sofa with a warm bowl of this delicious soup.
 Let me tell you the leftovers are just as good!
 I felt energized, like I could think again and tackle the world.
 Enough energy that I got up and decided to repaint the fireplace.
 Looks great but my hubby walked in the door from work a little surprised at my new home project.

 Anyways, soups are really just the best.
 When you have a bad day they warm the soul.
 When you feel a bit sick they heal the body.
 And when you can not think clearly it nurtures the mind.

 Aren’t most soup recipes one pot anyways?
 Aside from the slicing and dicing at least.
 As I pondered what to name this mushroom vegetable soup recipe the only action word that stuck with me was one pot.
 The base is mushrooms and I could call it a mushroom onion soup only those usually do not consist of extra veggies.
 Whatever the name, that is not important.
 What is important is that this is a great way to use mushrooms and is nourishing and rich in vital nutrients and minerals.
-And it is grain-free so add it to The Paleo Diet or Whole 30.
+And it is grain-free so add it to The Paleo Diet.

 Even better, the best part about soups and one pot meals are there are little dishes to wash!
 So go ahead, enjoy your mushroom vegetable soup!

 - 1 15 oz. can diced tomatoes with green chili's